 You don’t need tons of acreage to grow food.
-Even a few containers and a bit of sunshine can make it possible for you to enjoy produce that is both fresher and far cheaper than what you’d find at a supermarket or even farmers markets.
+Even a few containers and a bit of sunshine can make it possible to enjoy produce that is both fresher and far cheaper than what you’d find at a supermarket or even farmers markets.

 Consider your space

 Start by evaluating your space and top picks for crops.

 Some plants (corn, lettuce) take an enormous amount of space and may crowd out anything in their path.
 Others, such as tomatoes or radishes, don’t require much room at all.

 Note that some plants need full sun, while others need a break from the heat.
 And, of course, you don’t want to garden on top of tree roots.
 Better Homes & Gardens has a terrific starter guide to help you plan your garden.
 It even has a “gardening where you live” guide that will help you choose the right plants for your region’s climate.

 Prioritize which plants you want and to learn how they grow best.
 A guide to small-space gardening in Mother Earth Living magazine explains it this way:

 “Which crops are at the top of your list and which will you squeeze in only if you have the space?
 As part of that process, you’ll want to take a close look at how much room each plant requires for healthy growth.
 Armed with this knowledge, you may choose to grow more plants that require minimal space per plant (salad greens) and fewer plants that sprawl (squash).”

 Think about which fruits and vegetables you enjoy.
 Plants that yield the most bang for the buck — again, depending on your climate and conditions — are: